Getting Started with Blazor Web App with Authentication

 Verify Login

-Once migrations are applied, refresh the page.
-The home page will now display the logged-in user’s email address along with a Logout option.
+After migrations are applied, refresh the page.
+The home page displays the signed-in user’s email address and a Logout option.

 Verify-login